Our involvement in the wonderful world of Frenchies

 Our interest in French Bulldogs is not solely about showing and breeding but also about the history and the development of the breed.
 Both Michael and Liz have written extensively in various publications around the world.
 Indeed Michael was awarded a 'Maxwell' award in 2003 for his regular column in The French Bullytin magazine by The Dog Writers Association of America.
 He was nominated again the following year.

 Liz is a Life Member of The French Bulldog Club of NSW and has served the committee in various capacities since 1986.
 Liz is also the editor and woman behind the scenes, publishing for the club its popular Le Bouledogue Francais magazine, a job she thoroughly enjoys.

 Michael and Liz are members of FBCNSW, The French Bulldog Club of Queenland (Liz is a Patron of that Club), The French Bulldog Club of England, Midland & Northern Counties FBC, and the French Bull Dog Club of America.

-Liz has been judging French Bulldogs since 2000 and has had the great privilege of judging Specialty Shows in Norway, Sweden, France, Taiwan, New Zealand and of course in Australia.
+Liz has been judging French Bulldogs since 2000 and has had the great honour of judging Specialty Shows in Norway, Sweden, France, Taiwan, New Zealand, USA and of course in Australia.
 Liz is also licensed to judge the Non-Sporting & Toy groups.
 Read her interview published in Isssue #2 of Frenchie Fancy magazine July 2013.